covid19

 Following Armani’s logic, we wonder: if we cannot work, how come we travel?

-Considering the high percentage of people moving, before and during the Christmas holidays, we can conclude that life has meaning only if they travel.
+Considering the high percentage of people moving, before and during the Christmas holidays, we can conclude that life has meaning only if people can travel.
 No travel corresponds to an empty life.

 People like talking about sustainable matters but still travel compulsively.
 Also, gather in flocks.
 Yes, we’ll probably cry later.
 But, should we think about the consequences of our actions?
 We are not that smart.